Theranos exec Sunny Balwani loses bid to delay prison term - KESQ

 The 17-page ruling issued late Thursday pushes Balwani, 57, a step closer to having to begin a nearly 13-year prison sentence he received after a jury convicted him of 12 counts of fraud and conspiracy last year.

-Balwani is scheduled to report to prison March 15 unless he can win a reprieve from a federal appeals court in a motion his lawyers say they plan to file.
+Balwani is scheduled to report to prison March 16 unless he can win a reprieve from a federal appeals court in a motion his lawyers say they plan to file.
+He had been scheduled to report March 15, but was granted an additional day of freedom in another order issued late Thursday by U.S. District Judge Edward Davila.

 Unless the appeals court rules he can remain free, Balwani has been ordered to report to an Atlanta federal prison, according to court documents.
 The 121-year-old prison has been plagued by misconduct and other abuses described by whistleblowers during a congressional hearing last year.